hanzlasajid/circula-playwright-typescript/README.md

     - At least 8 characters
     - At least one numerical character
     - At least one letter
+-  Optional: Verify that each criteria turns green/red as the user types.
+(I do not have access to the codebase, so I left this as an optional task)
 -  Verify that if the **new password does not meet the requirements**, the criteria remain in an unchecked state until fulfilled.
 -  Verify that when **all password requirements are met**, the criteria turn green with a checkmark.

 -  Verify that the **Save button is disabled when**: